Jonnylie/Movie-Kiosk/README.md

 # Movie Kiosk

-Movie-Kiosk is a Java application for renting movies.
+Movie-Kiosk is a Java application to rent movies.

 This project was created for 48024 Application Programming course at UTS.